In a recent post, we looked at the advantages of free movement of labour. But, what about the problems which might arise from free movement of labour?

 - Also, it depends on skills of migrants, low skilled migrants may only gain relatively low paid work.

-- Also it is not just wage differentials that can attract labour flows, but also relative economic growth and unemployment rates.
-The UK’s relative better economic performance than Eurozone since 2010, is a factor in encouraging net migration.
+- Also, it is not just wage differentials that can attract labour flows, but also relative economic growth and unemployment rates.
+The UK’s relatively better economic performance than Eurozone since 2010, is a factor in encouraging net migration.

 But, the striking thing from the wage rates is the economic incentive for people in Eastern Europe to seek employment in countries such as Germany, France and UK.
 A Hungarian worker could earn in one year in the UK, what might take four years in Hungary.

 Wage differentials and net migration.